bpoteryko/Projects/README.md

 ## Autonomous Artifact-Collecting Robot

+[image]

-During Summer of 2014, I worked with a team of three others to design and construct a robot capable of detecting and collecting several artifacts, all while navigating an obstacle course.
+During Summer of 2014, I worked with a team of three others to design and construct a robot from scratch.
+It had to be capable of detecting and collecting several artifacts, all while navigating an obstacle course.
+I focused primarily on the design of the chassis and mechanical grabber, and was instrumental in making the robot the lightest and fastest in the class.

+I primarily used Solidworks to design the various parts, and then utilized a laser cutter, waterjet cutter, and 3D printer to rapidly prototype the parts.
+We went through several iterations of the design, but ultimately wound up with a design which completed its objective extremely quickly.

 A video of the design, construction, testing, and presentation of the robot, made by fellow group member Zachary Morris is shown below.